thomasgolian/network-engineering-labs/rstp-failover-lab/README.md

 # Key Configuration Elements:

-SW1 was manually configured as the root bridge by lowering bridge priority (primary).
-It can also be done using bridge-id numeric value divisble by 4096 increments.
+SW1 was manually configured as the root bridge by lowering its spanning-tree bridge priority (primary).
+This can also be achieved by setting the bridge priority to a lower value in increments of 4096.

-RSTP enabled (spanning-tree mode rapid-pvst)
+RSTP enabled `spanning-tree mode rapid-pvst`

 Root bridge priority on SW1 & SW2
 ```